Communications

 Repeat offenders are likely to get warnings and further action taken against them by staff members, such as kicks or bans.

-If you have evidence and wish to report an individual for misusing the radio system, or using it to be hostile towards you or another officer please visit the PSD “Report an Officer” page on the forums.
+If you have evidence and wish to report an individual for misusing the radio system, or using it to be hostile towards you or another player, please open a ticket in the PoliceMP Discord using /support.

 When describing a suspect, you should give as many details as possible including build, dress, distinctive features or race.
 You should use the racial codes to describe the race of any suspects.